 - At what level does it align with your value proposition?
 Analyze whether the chosen eCommerce model is capable to map your unique value proposition.

 - How can the business model fulfill the buyer’s demands?
 Research on the effectiveness of the business model and how it enhances the buyer’s journey.

 - How does the business model help in making your product better?
 Examine positioning and scalable aspects by understanding your target market.

-Once you have answers to these questions, you will know which eCommerce business model would be perfect for you.
+Once you answer these questions, you will know which eCommerce business model would be perfect for you.

 Above all, you will know what to look for in an eCommerce platform to build your online store.
-So, if you have decided on your business model, you should look into our list of best eCommerce platforms to start building your business.
+So, if you have decided on your business model, you should look into our list of best eCommerce platforms to build your business.